wilzbach/d-parsing-perf/README.md

 int[] nrs = file.readln.splitter.map!(to!int);
 ```

+__Recommended!__ (it's easier to remember)

 ### C) using `csvReader`

 ```
 auto nrs = file.readln.csvReader!int(' ').front;
 ```

-This is the fastest if you don't need to work on the array.
-For working on the
-array `map` is faster!
+The csvReader can be useful if you want to serialize into a struct.

 __Don't__ use `file.byLine.joiner("\n").csvReader!int(' ')` - it is more expensive!